 Not only Greene is not a psychiatrist, and not only he diagnoses people from afar, but he also diagnoses long-dead individuals.
 And presents his diagnoses as obvious, foregone conclusions.

 I think he might be even right more times than not, but that’s something to keep in mind.

 The Laws of Human Nature gives career and workplace advice (coddle to your boss) under the chapter on group dynamics.

 The content was extremely good and I even referenced it for Power Univeristy.
 The placement within that chapter was a bit less good as it sounded off-topic.

 Some of the famous Greene historical examples are exaggerated and add a lot of bombast for (possibly) marketing and mass appeal.

-As plenty of body language experts explain, you cannot jump to that type of conclusions without being wrong more times than not.
+As plenty of body language experts explain, you cannot jump to that type of conclusion without being wrong more times than not.

 And that’s what I like about Greene: he understands people and psychology to a degree that few other authors have matched.

 And here is a good video summary and review of The Laws of Human Nature: